Amol Rajan: Career

 Rajan was the secondary presenter on The Wright Stuff, the daytime talk show on the Five network, during its 2006–2007 series.
 He was also a researcher on the programme.

 He joined The Independent newspaper in August 2007, where he was over the next few years a news reporter, sports correspondent, columnist, comment editor, and editor of Independent Voices.
 He has also written a Monday column for the London Evening Standard and restaurant criticism for The Independent on Sunday, and has contributed to The Salisbury Review.
 The latter publication, according to Rajan, "still publishes writing on politics, history and culture that is among the finest produced in English today.
 It is frequently offensive, and I cannot say I often agree with its editorial position, but that is all the more reason to read it."

-In 2013, aged 29, Rajan became the first non-white editor of a national newspaper in over a century when his Independent appointment was announced, (Rachel Beer was the first, as editor of The Sunday Times and The Observer.)
-His predecessor as editor of The Independent, Chris Blackhurst, became Group Content Director.
-When The Independent proprietor Evgeny Lebedev announced a move to digital-only in February 2016, with the imminent closure of the print edition, it emerged that Rajan would remain with the company to help facilitate the change in direction.
-For about eighteen months before becoming editor of The Independent, Rajan was the media advisor to Evgeny Lebedev, the son of Alexander Lebedev, a former KGB economic attaché.
+In 2013, aged 29, Rajan became the first non-white editor of a national newspaper in over a century when his Independent appointment was announced.
+(Rachel Beer was editor of The Sunday Times and The Observer between 1894 and 1902.).
+For about eighteen months before his appointment, Rajan had been the media advisor to the Independents proprietor Evgeny Lebedev, the son of Alexander Lebedev, a former KGB economic attaché.
+Rajan's predecessor as editor of The Independent, Chris Blackhurst, became Group Content Director.
+When Lebedev announced a move to digital-only in February 2016, with the imminent closure of the print edition, it emerged that Rajan would remain with the company to help facilitate the change in direction.
 During an October 2019 broadcast Rajan presented for BBC Radio 2 in 2019, journalist Peter Oborne accused Rajan of engaging in "client" and "crony" journalism.

 Rajan's role as editor-at-large for The Independent website ended after he was appointed the BBC's first Media Editor in November 2016, and he assumed his new post on 12 December.
 He has also hosted The Big Debate on the BBC Asian Network.

 Since 2017, Rajan has provided holiday cover for several presenters on BBC Radio 2, including Simon Mayo, Jeremy Vine and Zoe Ball.
 Rajan has occasionally presented The One Show.
-From May 2017 he presented The Media Show on BBC Radio 4 in succession to Steve Hewlett, although he stepped down from that role when he joined the presenting team of the Today programme on BBC Radio 4 in 2021.
+From May 2017 he presented The Media Show on BBC Radio 4 in succession to Steve Hewlett, although he stepped down from that role when he joined the presenting team of the Today programme in 2021.

-In August 2022, it was announced that Rajan will take over from Jeremy Paxman as the host of University Challenge from autumn 2023 onwards.
+In 2023, Rajan took over from Jeremy Paxman as the host of University Challenge for the 53rd series.
+Rajan had himself appeared on Christmas University Challenge (a version for celebrity alumni) in December 2020, representing Downing College.

+In June 2023, Rajan secured an interview for the BBC with former TV presenter Phillip Schofield, the first on TV since Schofield's resignation from ITV in May 2023.

+In May 2024, he appeared as himself in the Doctor Who episodes "73 Yards" and "Empire of Death", interviewing Roger ap Gwilliam (Aneurin Barnard).